Transfer Degrees (SB1440) at Laney College

 What do we offer?

-Here at Laney, we currently have six transfer degrees approved: Business Administration, Communication Studies, Mathematics, Political Science (effective S15), Psychology (effective S15), and Sociology (effective S15).
+Here at Laney, we currently have eight transfer degrees approved: Anthropology (effective S15), Business Administration, Communication Studies, Mathematics, Political Science (effective S15), Psychology (effective S15), Sociology (effective S15) and Studio Arts (effective S15).

-We have six approved by our Board of Trustees: Anthropology, Kinesiology, Music, Philosophy, Studio Arts and Theater Arts
+We have four approved by our Board of Trustees: Kinesiology, Music, Philosophy, and Theater Arts

-In process: Film, Television and Media and Journalism
+In process: Film, Television & Media and Journalism

 What can I do?